tiwahusoftware/tiwahusoftware.github.io/mantras/index.md

 # [Home] | [Apps] | Mantras | [Music]

-A collection of my software development mantras (i.e., "Timantras") that I've created and/or curated for more than a quarter century, and used as guidance, in no particular order...
+The following is a collection of my software development mantras (i.e., "Timantras") that I've created and/or curated over more than a quarter century, and used as guidance, in no particular order...

 - "Case always matters, except when it doesn't."
   - Beware of culture-sensitive casing conversions when you don't need or want them.